wmo-raf/climweb/docs/technical/introduction.md

 These can be developed by third-party developers, allowing for a wide range of customization options.

 Read more about the plugin system in the [Plugin System](../technical/plugins.md) section.

+### Management Commands

+Climweb provides a set of management commands that can be used to perform various tasks related to the system's operation and maintenance.

+You can find more about these commands in the [Management Commands](../technical/management-commands.md) section.